Household Hazardous & E-Waste Programs

 Livermore Sanitation does offer curbside pickup for motor oil, household batteries, and cell phones.
 Please review the handling instructions below:

 - Household batteries should be placed inside a clear zipper-locked bag and placed on top of your blue cart on collection day.
 We'll collect alkaline and pile lithium batteries including A, AA, AAA, C, D, 6-volt, 9-volt, rechargeable, camera, watch, hearing aid, calculator and similar.
-Please tape terminals on all lithium, 6-volt and 9-volt alkaline batteries.
+Please put a piece of tape over the positive terminal on all batteries before placing in a bag.

 - Cell phones should also be placed inside a clear zipper-locked bag and placed on top of your blue cart on collection day.
 Do not bag batteries and cell phones together.